Steel or Polyester Strapping – Which is right for you?

 - Able to maintain strap tension, as there is minimal "creep" or "relaxing" when the pallet is in transit

 Break loads are also an important factor to consider when choosing your strapping solution.
 While PET offers a very similar level of strength to steel, it is important to remember that the break load is usually slightly lower.
-PET is also a more cost effective solution to begin with.

 The critical factor you need to know…regardless of which strapping you choose